x3042/ExactODEReduction.jl/README.md

 ## What does this package do and how to use it?

-We implement an algorithm that takes as **input** a system of ODEs with polynomial right-hand side and **returns** the list of possible linear transformations.
+We implement an algorithm that takes as **input** a system of ODEs with polynomial right-hand side and **returns** the list of possible linear transformations and corresponding systems.

 We will demonstrate the usage on the example above.
-For more details on package usage, including reading dynamical systems from \*.ode files, please see the documentation.
+For more details on the package usage, including reading dynamical systems from `*.ode` files, please see the documentation.

 1. Import the package